LvKang-insist/note-instance/Android进阶之旅/Activity启动流程.md

                 allowPendingRemoteAnimationRegistryLookup, originatingPendingIntent,
                 allowBackgroundActivityStart);

-        Binder.restoreCallingIdentity(origId);

-        if (stack.mConfigWillChange) {
-            // If the caller also wants to switch to a new configuration,
-            // do so now.
-This allows a clean switch, as we are waiting
-            // for the current activity to pause (so we will not destroy
-            // it), and have not yet started the next activity. mService.mAmInternal.enforceCallingPermission(android.Manifest.permission.CHANGE_CONFIGURATION,
-                    "updateConfiguration()");
-            stack.mConfigWillChange = false;
-            if (DEBUG_CONFIGURATION) Slog.v(TAG_CONFIGURATION,
-                    "Updating to new configuration after starting activity.");
-            mService.updateConfigurationLocked(globalConfig, null, false);
-        }

         // Notify ActivityMetricsLogger that the activity has launched.
 ActivityMetricsLogger
         // will then wait for the windows to be drawn and populate WaitResult.